Audio signal processing

 Audio signal processing is a subfield of signal processing that is concerned with the electronic manipulation of audio signals.
 Audio signals are electronic representations of sound waves—longitudinal waves which travel through air, consisting of compressions and rarefactions.
-The energy contained in audio signals is typically measured in decibels.
+The energy contained in audio signals or sound power level is typically measured in decibels.
 As audio signals may be represented in either digital or analog format, processing may occur in either domain.
 Analog processors operate directly on the electrical signal, while digital processors operate mathematically on its digital representation.

 History

 The motivation for audio signal processing began at the beginning of the 20th century with inventions like the telephone, phonograph, and radio that allowed for the transmission and storage of audio signals.
 Audio processing was necessary for early radio broadcasting, as there were many problems with studio-to-transmitter links.
 The theory of signal processing and its application to audio was largely developed at Bell Labs in the mid 20th century.
 Claude Shannon and Harry Nyquist's early work on communication theory, sampling theory and pulse-code modulation (PCM) laid the foundations for the field.
 In 1957, Max Mathews became the first person to synthesize audio from a computer, giving birth to computer music.

 Major developments in digital audio coding and audio data compression include differential pulse-code modulation (DPCM) by C. Chapin Cutler at Bell Labs in 1950, linear predictive coding (LPC) by Fumitada Itakura (Nagoya University) and Shuzo Saito (Nippon Telegraph and Telephone) in 1966, adaptive DPCM (ADPCM) by P. Cummiskey, Nikil S. Jayant and James L. Flanagan at Bell Labs in 1973, discrete cosine transform (DCT) coding by Nasir Ahmed, T. Natarajan and K. R. Rao in 1974, and modified discrete cosine transform (MDCT) coding by J. P. Princen, A. W. Johnson and A. B. Bradley at the University of Surrey in 1987.
-LPC is the basis for perceptual coding and is widely used in speech coding, while MDCT coding is widely used in modern audio coding formats such as MP3 and Advanced Audio Coding (AAC).
+LPC is the basis for perceptual audio coding and is widely used in speech coding, while MDCT coding is widely used in modern audio coding formats such as MP3 and Advanced Audio Coding (AAC).

+Types

-Analog signals
+Analog

 An analog audio signal is a continuous signal represented by an electrical voltage or current that is analogous to the sound waves in the air.
 Analog signal processing then involves physically altering the continuous signal by changing the voltage or current or charge via electrical circuits.

 Historically, before the advent of widespread digital technology, analog was the only method by which to manipulate a signal.
 Since that time, as computers and software have become more capable and affordable, digital signal processing has become the method of choice.
 However, in music applications, analog technology is often still desirable as it often produces nonlinear responses that are difficult to replicate with digital filters.